aspauldingcode/JBudget/PLAN.md

   - Data: none
   - GUI: none
   - Deliverable: JDK 25 recognized, `Main` runs; IDE/Maven aligned.
+  - Micro-Exercises:
+    - Implement `EnvironmentCheck.printInfo()` that prints Java version, Maven (if available), and project path.
+    - Add one line in `Main` invoking `EnvironmentCheck.printInfo()` and confirm it runs.
+    - Write a short README note about your setup and any issues found.

 ### Week 02 — Basics (types, variables, I/O)
   - Package: `week02_basics`